Distilleries/FormBuilder/README.md

 9. Form
 You can add a form in a form.
 It pretty cool when you compose a big form to split it in multiple.
-For example we have a profile form with an address.
+For example I have a profile form with an address.
 I use the address on the profile form.

 ``` php
   $this